-If you wish to submit a Freedom of Information Act (FOIA) request to the City of Charlottesville, please complete the FOIA Request Form on our website.
-You may also request records by email, in-person at the City Manager’s Office, via U.S. mail, or fax it to 434-970-3890.
+If you wish to submit a Freedom of Information Act (FOIA) request to the City of Charlottesville, please submit a Records Request online.
+You may also request records in-person at the City Manager’s Office, via U.S. mail, or fax it to 434-970-3890.

 Virginia Freedom of Information Act